Ballistic Surfing Acceleration as a Coherent Mechanism for Electron Acceleration in Galaxy Cluster Shocks: Steady-State Electron Spectrum and Synchrotron Emission

 \subsection{Consistency with Inverse-Compton Constraints}

-The same population of relativistic electrons responsible for the synchrotron emission in radio relics must also upscatter CMB photons via IC scattering.
-Any viable acceleration scenario must therefore remain consistent with existing X-ray constraints.
+The same population of relativistic electrons responsible for the synchrotron emission in radio relics inevitably upscatters CMB photons via inverse-Compton scattering.
+Any viable acceleration scenario must, therefore, remain consistent with existing X-ray and $\gamma$-ray constraints on non-thermal emission from galaxy clusters.

 In the Thomson regime relevant for relic electrons with Lorentz factors $\gamma \sim 10^{4}$--$10^{5}$, the ratio of IC to synchrotron power is approximately